xtremind/spotipi-eink-v3/README.md

 * Button C - play/pause
 * Button D - switch playlist

-I recommend a Raspberry Pi Zero 2 with GPIO pins, which has the necessary power and is small enough to make a sleek final product.
+I recommend a Raspberry Pi Zero 2 with GPIO pins, which is both powerful enough to run the project and small enough to make a sleek final product.

 The display refresh time is ~30 seconds.

 ## Getting Started
 * Create a new application within the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications)
 * Edit the settings of the application within the dashboard.
-    * Set the redirect uri to any local url such as http://localhost/redirect
+    * Set the redirect to http://localhost/redirect

 * Enable SPI and I2C under "Interface Options" with the command:
 ```